InfraLore/make_for_devops/prompt.md

 # RULES
 - We will always capitalize Make when we are referring to the software, like we do with all proper nouns.
-- We will NOT use the word Tribal.
+- We will NOT use the word "tribal" -- Use "team lore" instead.
 - We will keep Makefile line width to 75 characters max.
 - We will use "# implementation" for targets in Makefiles that are about the structure of a Makefile, and not specific to an actual task relevant to the current discussion.
 - WE will use `\chaptersubtitle{Bridging local and remote workflows with consistent, discoverable automation.}` as the markup for chapter subtitles